natgo/wt-wiki-scraper/wikitext-transpiled/ground/E.B.R.%20(1954).md

 * Due to its shape, a penetration in the front (or back) by any actual tank cannon will mean losing the vehicle.
 * The 7° gun depression is far from optimal for players that want to shoot from an hull down position.
+* Poor angle performance of the ammunition, shooting at flat plates is strongly advised.
 * The massive radio antennas will make you visible even when the rest of the vehicle is hidden behind a hill or small building.
 * Very easy to spot and recognize from the side due to its size and shape; in addition, the side armour won't really stop anything more than small calibre machine gun fire.
 * The roof of the turret is thin, making it vulnerable to airborne attacks.